scarborough-courtney/ohimanual/tutorials/update_pressures_resilience.md

 ### Identify regulatory resilience measures for any new ecological pressures

-As you explore to any new local resilience measures to be included, remember that any new pressure in the ecological resilience category with a rank of 2 or 3 will need a corresponding resilience measure.
+As you explore any new local resilience measures to be included, remember that any new pressure in the ecological resilience category with a rank of 2 or 3 will need a corresponding resilience measure.

 ### Determine how the resilience measure affects goals